yusufsefasezer/java-swing-contact/README.md

 # Java Swing Contact
-A simple XML contact list application developed with Swing and Java.
+A simple contact list application developed with Swing and Java.

 This project developed with Java Generics, Java Collections, Java Object Serialization.